Tetrahedrane: C4 tetrahedranes

+All known syntheses have relied on rearrangement from another unstable moiety.
+In Maier's original synthesis, photochemical cheletropic decarbonylation converts a cyclopentadienone to the tetrahedrane.
+In a later synthesis, irradiation directly converted a cyclobutadiene to tetrahedrane.
+And more recently, single-electron oxidation can induce a radical chain isomerization with the same effect.

+Tetrahedrane with small substituents would have a variety of interesting properties.
+Due to its bond strain and stoichiometry, tetranitrotetrahedrane has potential as a high-performance energetic material (explosive).

+Calculations suggest that tetrahedrane's molecular strain reduces if slightly-flexible diyne spacers separate the vertices.

 Tetra-tert-butyltetrahedrane

+In 1978, Günther Maier first prepared tetra-tert-butyl-tetrahedrane, with a deceptively short and simple synthesis that required "astonishing persistence and experimental skill".
+"The relatively straightforward scheme shown [...] conceals both the limited availability of the starting material and the enormous amount of work required in establishing the proper conditions for each step."
+In Maier's own account, it took several years of careful observation and optimization to develop the correct conditions for the reactions.
+For instance, the synthesis of tetrakis(t-butyl)cyclopentadienone from the tris(t-butyl)bromocyclopentadienone (itself synthesized with much difficulty) required over 50 attempts before working conditions could be found.

-This compound was first synthesised starting from a cycloaddition of an alkyne with t-Bu substituted maleic anhydride, followed by rearrangement with carbon dioxide expulsion to a cyclopentadienone and its bromination, followed by addition of the fourth t-Bu group.
-Photochemical cheletropic elimination of carbon monoxide of the cyclopentadienone gives the target.
+Maier began with cycloaddition of an alkyne to t-Bu substituted maleic anhydride.
+Rearrangement and decarboxylation gave a corset-stabilized cyclopentadienone.
+To add the fourth t-Bu group, Maier brominated the only labile hydrogen to give an electrophile that coupled directly to tert-butyllithium.
+Photochemical cheletropic decarbonylation then gave the target.

 Heating tetra-tert-butyltetrahedrane gives tetra-tert-butylcyclobutadiene.
-Though the synthesis appears short and simple, by Maier's own account, it took several years of careful observation and optimization to develop the correct conditions for the challenging reactions to take place.
-For instance, the synthesis of tetrakis(t-butyl)cyclopentadienone from the tris(t-butyl)bromocyclopentadienone (itself synthesized with much difficulty) required over 50 attempts before working conditions could be found.
-The synthesis was described as requiring "astonishing persistence and experimental skill" in one retrospective of the work.
-In a classic reference work on stereochemistry, the authors remark that "the relatively straightforward scheme shown [...] conceals both the limited availability of the starting material and the enormous amount of work required in establishing the proper conditions for each step."

-Eventually, a more scalable synthesis was conceived, in which the last step was the photolysis of a cyclopropenyl-substituted diazomethane, which affords the desired product through the intermediacy of tetrakis(tert-butyl)cyclobutadiene: This approach took advantage of the observation that the tetrahedrane and the cyclobutadiene could be interconverted (uv irradiation in the forward direction, heat in the reverse direction).
+The reversibility of this rearrangement proved key to developing a more scalable synthesis.
+In the last step, photolysis of a cyclopropenyl-substituted diazomethane affords the desired product through a tetrakis(tert-butyl)cyclobutadiene intermediate:

-Tetrakis(trimethylsilyl)tetrahedrane
+Trimethylsilyl tetrahedranes

 Tetrakis(trimethylsilyl)tetrahedrane can be prepared by treatment of the cyclobutadiene precursor with tris(pentafluorophenyl)borane and is far more stable than the tert-butyl analogue.
 The silicon–carbon bond is longer than a carbon–carbon bond, and therefore the corset effect is reduced.
 Whereas the tert-butyl tetrahedrane melts at 135 °C concomitant with rearrangement to the cyclobutadiene, tetrakis(trimethylsilyl)tetrahedrane, which melts at 202 °C, is stable up to 300 °C, at which point it cracks to bis(trimethylsilyl)acetylene.

 The tetrahedrane skeleton is made up of banana bonds, and hence the carbon atoms are high in s-orbital character.
 From NMR, sp-hybridization can be deduced, normally reserved for triple bonds.
 As a consequence the bond lengths are unusually short with 152 picometers.

 Reaction with methyllithium with tetrakis(trimethylsilyl)tetrahedrane yields tetrahedranyllithium.
-Coupling reactions with this lithium compound gives extended structures.
+The lithium compound can then couple to electrophiles, even relatively small ones.

 A bis(tetrahedrane) has also been reported.
 The connecting bond is even shorter with 143.6 pm.
 An ordinary carbon–carbon bond has a length of 154 pm.